johnzastrow/phpblog/hugo-export/posts/2010-09-03-scheduled-file-copies-or-directory-sync-from-local-directory-to-ftp-server.md

 ---
-title: Scheduled file copies or directory sync from local directory to FTP server
+ #  Scheduled file copies or directory sync from local directory to FTP server
 categories:
   - Linux